halon-extras/dovecot/README.md

 The following options are available in the **options** array.

-- host `string` - IP-address of the dovecot server. required
+- address `string` - Address of the dovecot server.
+The default is `127.0.0.1`.
-- port `number` - TCP port. required
+- port `number` - TCP port of the dovecot server.
+The default is `12345`.
+- path `string` - Path to a the dovecot unix socket.
+Mutually exclusive with `address`.
 - timeout `number` - Timeout in seconds.
 The default is 5 seconds.

 There are also some protocol specific flags that may be configured.